sapan-ostic/sapan-ostic.github.io/_posts/2019-01-30-Learning-cost-function-for-Real-time-adaptive-motion-planning.markdown

 </p>

 ```
-This work is being carried out at Adaptive and Intelligent and Robotics (AIR) Lab, WPI under the guidance of Prof. Jing Xiao.
+This work is being carried out at Adaptive and Intelligent Robotics (AIR) Lab, WPI under the guidance of Prof. Jing Xiao.
 ```